-The University of Maryland shuttle provides the University community with a variety of bus routes that travel to neighborhoods such as Federal Hill, Mount Vernon, and the BioPark, transporting University of Maryland students, faculty, and staff and University of Maryland Medical Center employees to and from the University fare-free.
+The University of Maryland shuttle provides the University community with a variety of bus routes that travel to neighborhoods such as Federal Hill, Mount Vernon, Canton/Fells Point, and the BioPark, transporting University of Maryland students, faculty, and staff and University of Maryland Medical Center employees to and from the University fare-free.

-University of Maryland shuttle routes connect with Baltimore City public transportation such as the Charm City Circulator, the Maryland Transit Administration MARC train, Light Rail, Metro subway, and local bus service.
-Visit the shuttle website at www.umaryland.edu/shuttlebus for more information or call 410-706-BUSS.
+UM shuttle routes connect with Baltimore City public transportation such as the Charm City Circulator, the Maryland Transit Administration MARC train, Light Rail, Metro subway, and local bus service.
+Visit the shuttle website at www.umaryland.edu/shuttlebus for more information or call 410-706-BBUS.